CIPA

 You must include information on cyberbullying awareness and response, social networking, and chat rooms.
 Any other items covered in this education are up to the discretion of the local community or school.

-First Year in E-rate?
+First Year in E-Rate?

-If this is your first year participating in the E-rate Program and your institution is not currently CIPA compliant, you have one year to become compliant.
+If this is your first year participating in the E-Rate Program and your institution is not currently CIPA compliant, you have one year to become compliant.
 On the FCC Form 486, you should indicate that you're working towards compliance.